innerfence/ChargeDemo/README.markdown

 * Add the IFChargeRequest.h, IFChargeRequest.m, IFChargeResponse.h,
   and IFChargeResponse.m files to your Xcode project.

-* Make sure your application is registered to handle a URL scheme inyour Info.plist.
+* Make sure your application is registered to handle a URL scheme in your Info.plist.
 For example:

 ```xml
 <key>CFBundleURLTypes</key>